 Why you should visit or live in Oxford?

-- Ole Miss and Oxford named among the most beautiful campuses, best tailgate, and 2nd best college town.
-Click here to read the article dated 10/6/2016.
+- Ole Miss and Oxford named among the most beautiful campuses, best tailgate, and one of the best college towns.

 - USA Today’s Reader’s Choice travel awards contest has named UM the nation’s most beautiful campus